 9. 3 Ways to Disrupt Education and Help Bridge the Skills Gap | Read

-Why we recommend it: 65% of children in school today will end up working in jobs that don’t even exist yet.
+Why we recommend it: Sixty-five percent of children in school today will end up working in jobs that don’t even exist yet.
 What does this mean for education as we know it?
 While the pandemic remains a focal point for how education has changed and will continue to evolve, other factors like skills gaps and growing technology infrastructure loom large over how students will learn and eventually work in the future.
 For teachers thinking about these changes and how they can better prepare their students for the workforce, this article offers three helpful tips.